h3xDum/Kernel32_Impersonation/README.md

 There were only two differences in the fields corresponding for RIP & RSP, this makes sense first of all because of ASLR.

-To solve this program we will need to dynamically retrieve
+To solve this problem we will need to dynamically retrieve
 the address of the stack and set the corresponding RIP value to be the address of the function we want to jump to. to get the value of the stack I've just used this simple function